-At Sandhurst Roofing we use industry leading techniques and apply flexible roof repointing materials on all our jobs.
+We use industry-leading techniques at Sandhurst Roofing and apply flexible roof repointing materials to all our jobs.

 What is flexible roof repointing?

-Flexible roof repointing uses a combination of sand and acrylic materials, alongside cement mortar and is applied over the roof bedding.
+Flexible roof repointing uses a combination of sand and acrylic materials alongside cement mortar and is applied over the roof bedding.
 This ensures your roof and ridge tiles are watertight and secure.
 Then, any loose tiles are secured and sealed.
-Flexible repointing not only seals your roof from water and moisture, it also prevents dust from entering your roof.
+Flexible repointing not only seals your roof from water and moisture but also prevents dust from entering it.

-Flexible repointing materials expand and contract better than any other products on the market, such as cement, which is especially important in Victorian weather conditions.
-We suggest, that you keep your new roof well maintained and organise a ten yearly roof inspection.
+Flexible repointing materials expand and contract better than other products, such as cement, which is especially important in Victorian weather conditions.
+We suggest you keep your new roof well maintained and organise a ten-yearly roof inspection.
 This will ensure the seals remain watertight and the flexibility maintained.
 If left unchecked, the pointing materials used may crack or deteriorate.

 What are the benefits of flexible pointing?

-- Flexible pointing is a sand and acrylic compound, so it can move more flexibly than cement alone.
+- Flexible pointing is a sand and acrylic compound that it can move more flexibly than cement alone.

 Why is flexible pointing better than cement?

 - Cement is prone to cracking and unstable.
 It becomes especially brittle over time.
-Flexible pointing compounds are a more advanced product, eliminating these problems and provide a more watertight seal.
+Flexible pointing compounds are a more advanced product, eliminating these problems and providing a more watertight seal.